 – Tran Quoc Pagoda: Located on a small island near the southeastern shore of Hanoi’s West Lake, Vietnam, Tran Quoc pagoda is the oldest pagoda in Hanoi with its history line of more than 1,500 years.
 The architecture of this Buddhist center is a subtle combination between the solemn and beautiful landscape on the peaceful and quiet ambiance of West Lake’s surface.

-– Hoan Kiem lake: Hoan Kiem Lake (“Lake of the Returned Sword” or “Lake of the Restored Sword”), also known as Hồ Gươm (Sword Lake), is a lake in the historical center of Hanoi, the capital city of Vietnam.
+– Hoan Kiem Lake: Hoan Kiem Lake (“Lake of the Returned Sword” or “Lake of the Restored Sword”), also known as Hồ Gươm (Sword Lake), is a lake in the historical center of Hanoi, the capital city of Vietnam.
 The lake is one of the major scenic spots in the city and serves as a focal point for its public life.
-Hoan Kiem Lake is now situated inside a complex of Ngoc Son Temple, The Huc Bridge, Pen Tower in the surroundings, making a sparkling colorful natural picture
+Hoan Kiem Lake is now situated inside a complex of Ngoc Son Temple, The Huc Bridge, Pen Tower in the surroundings, making a sparkling colorful natural beauty.

 – Museum of Ethnology: Vietnam Museum of Ethnology in Hanoi offers an insight into the 54 different ethnic groups of Vietnam in an effort to preserve cultural heritage and promote socio-cultural diversity within the country.
 It is widely considered to be the finest modern museum in Vietnam and a tourist attraction in Hanoi

-– Bat Trang ceramic village: Located about 13 km from central Hanoi, Bát Tràng is an old and well established village in the Gia Lâm district of Hanoi, the capital city of Vietnam.
+– Bat Trang Ceramic Village: Located about 13 km from central Hanoi, Bát Tràng is an old and well established village in the Gia Lâm district of Hanoi, the capital city of Vietnam.
 It is famous for producing a unique style of ceramics called Bát Tràng Porcelain.
 Bát Tràng is well known throughout Vietnam for its beautiful ceramics.

 – Temple of Literature: The Temple of Literature is about 10 minutes away from Hoan Kiem lake.
 It was constructed in 1070 under Ly Thanh Tong’s dynasty, first to honor Confucius and nowadays to celebrate the doctorates and high rank scholars of Vietnam.
 In 1076, King Ly Nhan Tong continued the work and built Quoc Tu Giam as the first university of Vietnam